cgoldberg/githubtakeout/README.md

 ## About:

 `githubtakeout.py` is a data export tool for archiving Git repositories hosted on GitHub.
-It clones a user's public repos, and creates a tarball of each.
+It clones a user's public repos, and creates an archive of each.

 By default, it doesn't save commit history or branches (`.git` directory) or "gist" repositories (both can be enabled with command line options).
 It also doesn't access